I should use more puns? Tanks for the advice… get it? Tanks?

 All is really fine and dandy here until you start using the d-pad to access your gadget inventory, map, mission list, etc. Each direction corresponds to a menu that can be tapped to activate or held down to toggle, but damn us if we could ever remember which direction did what, especially when fighting a variety of enemies that require certain gadgets to get the upper hand on.
 Other than that, it’s a very tight feeling game that will let you feel the true power of The Bat.

 Batman: Arkham Knight runs on the Unreal Engine 4, and needless to say it’s insanely beautiful.
 As rain blankets Gotham, it slowly saturates clothing and the environment.
 Seeing the rain slide hastily down Batman’s cowl and cape draws you deeper into the city than ever before.
-Light of various colour dot the cityscape and produce beautiful lens flare and reflections (not quite to J.J.
+Light of various colour dots the cityscape and produces beautiful lens flare and reflections (not quite to J.J.
 Abrams levels, thankfully).

 All of the characters, save for one, feature stand-out facial detail and animation, giving the criminals and innocents left in Gotham a slice of life unapparent in many games.
-The one character with terrible facial animation turns out to be none other than Batman himself, as each cinematic or dialogue sequence seems to portray Batman as having a stiff, broken neck.
+The one character with terrible facial animation turns out to be none other than Batman himself, as each cinematic or dialogue sequence seems to portray him as having a stiff, broken neck.

 He just stands there, nary an emotion in sight.
 Never does it tilt or emphasize dialogue correctly or engagingly, but fortunately this isn’t a game about Batman’s neck.
 This is a game about beating up the bad guys and locking them away, and Batman looks damn good while doing that thanks to an absolute lexicon of fight moves.

-Fans will be pleased that Kevin Conroy returns to the fourth and final installment of the Arkham games, but there are a few moments where the voiceover feels simply uninspired.
+Fans will be pleased that Kevin Conroy returns to the fourth and final installment of the Arkham games, but there are a few moments when the voiceover feels simply uninspired.
 Troy Baker and Nolan North try their best to steal the show, but damn it, Mark Hamill crushed the part of the Joker here.
-His constant nagging and taunting of “Bats” fit perfectly with the scary, still silence of the once-bustling Gotham.
+The Joker’s constant nagging and taunting of “Bats” fit perfectly with the scary, still silence of the once-bustling Gotham.
 Various thugs around town are fun to eavesdrop on as well, constantly talking about how they’ve had a run-in with the Bat before and he “Ain’t so tough!
 I was sick that day.”

 You may hear a screeching in the sky off in the distance, and upon examination spot a giant pair of wings disappearing behind a building.
 Further investigation leads to the discovery of Man-Bat, and the sad story of Dr. Kirk Langstrom.
 The good doctor wanted nothing more than to cure deafness, which he found possible by combining certain segments of vampire bat DNA with that of a human.
-He made the ill-fated decision of testing his theory on himself, transforming into the vicious creature, murdering his wife, and flying amongst the city skyline until you intervene.
+He made the ill-fated decision of testing his theory on himself, transforming into the vicious creature, murdering his wife, and flying through the city skyline until you intervene.

-Perhaps you’ve heard some very out-of-place opera music and discovered a hanging, mutilated body nearby, ripe for investigation.
+Perhaps you heard some very out-of-place opera music and discovered a hanging, mutilated body nearby, ripe for investigation.
 Maybe you’ve stumbled upon a roadblock set up by the militia.
 Maybe that rat Edward Nigma has crawled his way under your skin and you’re stuck on a riddle.

-Whatever you decide to tackle provides a unique and fun challenge, except for what we believed to be a case of “Just Too Damn Many Riddler Trophies”.
+Whatever you decide to tackle provides a unique and fun challenge, except for what we believed to be a case of “Just Too Damn Many Riddler Trophies.”
 There are over 200 of them, and for a completionist you cannot obtain the true ending of the game until you’ve solved them all.
-They are fun, there’s just too many of them stacked on top of pre-existing Riddler challenges.
+They are fun, but there’s just too many of them stacked on top of pre-existing Riddler challenges.

 You’ll often team up with one of several characters at a time, being able to switch between the two by pressing L1.
-This gives many hints towards future DLC; taking command of Azrael in his quest to impress Batman and eventually (maybe) assume the role of the Caped Crusader is a fun deviation with a possible open ending, and solving riddles as Selena Kyle with Batman at your side is a brilliant tease for some Catwoman focused content.
+This gives many hints towards future DLC; taking command of Azrael in his quest to impress Batman and eventually (maybe) assume the role of the Caped Crusader is a fun deviation with a possible open ending, and solving riddles as Selena Kyle with Batman at your side is a brilliant tease for some Catwoman-focused content.